-Per IRS Publication 525 Taxable and Nontaxable Income, page 21:
+Per IRS Publication 525 Taxable and Nontaxable Income, starting on page 22:

 Life Insurance Proceeds

 Life insurance proceeds paid to you because of the death of the insured person aren't taxable unless the policy was turned over to you for a price.
 This is true even if the proceeds were paid under an accident or health insurance policy or an endowment contract.
 However, interest income received as a result of life insurance proceeds may be taxable.

 Proceeds not received in installments.
 If death benefits are paid to you in a lump sum or other than at regular intervals, include in your income only the benefits that are more than the amount payable to you at the time of the insured person's death.
 If the benefit payable at death isn't specified, you include in your income the benefit payments that are more than the present value of the payments at the time of death.